'Pony' botnet steals bitcoins, digital currencies: Trustwave

 Trustwave said it believes the crime ring is still operating, though it does not know who is running the group.
 The company said it has disrupted the servers that were controlling machines infected with Pony, but expects the group to launch more attacks on virtual currency users.

-A representative for the Bitcoin Foundation, a trade group that promotes adoption of the digital currency, did not immediately respond to requests for comment.
+A representative for the Bitcoin Foundation, a trade group that promotes adoption of the virtual currency, advised bitcoin users to store their currency offline in a secure location to prevent cyber criminals from stealing them.

-Trustwave's discovery comes in the wake of an unrelated cyber attack that spammed bitcoin exchanges earlier this month.
+Trustwave's discovery comes after an unrelated cyber attack that spammed bitcoin exchanges earlier this month.
 That attack prompted at least three online virtual currency traders to halt withdrawals, causing bitcoin's value to plunge 33 percent over three weeks.

 Bitcoin is a digital currency sustained by software code written by an unknown programmer or group of programmers.
 It is not governed by any one company or person, and its value is determined by user demand.